HR TECHNOLOGY CONSULTANTS / CERTIFIED BUSINESS PARTNERS WITH iCIMS, INFINITE, AND PHENOM PEOPLE

 2. Reintroduce and emphasize human touchpoints.
 Not every stage needs automation; strategic human interactions make a difference.

 4. Prioritize data accuracy.
 Ensure that candidate records, hiring metrics, and system integrations are consistently maintained.
-Figure out what data you need first, and design a process to collect it.
+Figure out what data you need first, and design a collection process.

 5. Optimize the application process.
 Remove unnecessary fields, make it mobile-friendly, and aim for a completion time of 10 minutes or less.

 The Talent Acquisition landscape has evolved, but at its core, hiring is still about people.
-The companies that strike the right balance between technology and human connection will be the ones that win the talent war.
-Technology changes everything, except the people that use it; and those people should drive every technology decision you make.
+The companies that strike the right balance between technology and human connection will win the talent war.
+Technology changes everything except the people who use it, and those people should drive every technology decision you make.

 Are you seeing the same patterns?
 What’s your take on how TA has evolved?
 Let’s discuss.**